Best Practices for Designing Your Moodle Course

 Best Practices

-1. Use a consistent structure in each module
+1. Use a consistent structure for each module

 • Use text and media areas to separate and preface / describe groups of items, and make sure these are consistent in each module.

-• Consider indenting items that it might make sense to nest under others.
-(One level of indenting is available on the main course page).
+• If it makes sense, consider indenting items to nest them under others.
+One level of indenting is available on the main course page.

 2. Organize content into manageable pieces